Haru Kobayashi: Performances and technique

 Reiko Takeshita, her student, commented that her singing was like that of Bel canto.
-According to her, three experienced singers sang at the same time, but Haru's voice was the loudest.
+According to her, when three experienced singers sang at the same time, Haru's voice was the loudest.

 Haru's tone was constant, and there was no rising or falling.
-Masako Shirasu commented that Haru's voice was more or less monotonous.Takeshita once asked Haru whether emotion should affect singing, and she answered no.
+Masako Shirasu commented that Haru's voice was more or less monotonous.
+Takeshita once asked Haru whether emotion should affect singing, and she answered no.

 Naoko Kayamori, another student, wrote that Haru could sing three different ways, likely because of her three different teachers.
-According to Haru, she had difficulties adapting herself to new circumstances.
+According to Haru, she had difficulties adapting to new circumstances.

 Haru had a brilliant memory, possibly because she could not see.
 Jun-ichi Sakuma wrote that the education committee of Shibata city was surprised that Haru remembered several hundred goze songs, and she memorized every song when she heard it only once.
 Gerald Groemer, a scholar of music, compared her performances Awatokushimajuurobee and Kuzunoha no Kowakare(阿波徳島十郎兵衛 and 葛の葉子別れ) played 20 years apart, and found practically no difference between them.
-Haru said that any songs she remembered were neither what she wanted to master, nor what she mastered with pleasure.
-She thought it was her job.
+Haru said that she never once thought of singing as enjoyable, and she has no favorite songs.
+She simply sang because it was her job.
 In the house of the aged, Haru belonged to a music club, but commented that folk songs and popular songs were difficult.